James-Fitz/Hangman_PP3/README.md

 - This game is suitable for all age groups.
 - This game was made for fans of simple word games.
-- Anyone that enjoys simple terminal based games.
+- This game is for anyone that enjoys simple terminal based games.

 </details>